-The INSIEME network is composed of eight stations covering an area of about 17 km × 11 km, organized in two groups of four stations around each of the two clusters of anthropogenic events (red circles in Figure 1).
-All the stations are equipped with broadband sensors installed in non-toxic PVC (polyvinyl chloride) casings at different depths down to 50 m.
-Network layout and design definition was driven by several constraints, hereafter summarized:
+The INSIEME network is composed by 8 stations covering an area of about 17 km x 11 km, four of them around each of the two clusters of human-induced events (red circles in Figure 1).
+All the stations are equipped with broadband sensors installed in non-toxic PVC casings at different depths down to 50 m.
+Network layout definition was driven by several constraints,

+10 hereafter summarized: